arkayenro/arkinventory/README.md

 # ArkInventory
-A World of Warcraft Inventory mod for both Retail and Classic
+A World of Warcraft Inventory mod for Retail, Burning Crusade, and Classic

 Mostly for the [wiki](https://github.com/arkayenro/arkinventory/wiki) and the [issue tracking](https://github.com/arkayenro/arkinventory/issues)